apteanuj/anuj.github.io/ph447f20/ph447f20index.md

 and effort to carefully read and follow the text.

 ### Homework

+The distinction between labs and homework will be somewhat fluid owing to the unusual format.

 There will be a homework due intermittently.
 Homework is arguably the most important part of a physics class – it is where you learn to use the concepts.
 You should start homework early and work on it consistently.
 You should treat the assigned problems as the bare minimum number of problems that one could plausibly need to solve to learn material; you should almost certainly be solving more problems than what is assigned for each topic.